Personal Training in Clear Lake: Evidence-Based vs. Gym-Floor

 Most gym trainers hand you a plan and wish you luck on recovery.
 Evidence-based trainers at Wellness Elite Fitness integrate recovery into the training week.
 This includes:

-- Cryotherapy sessions post-training to reduce delayed-onset muscle soreness (DOMS) and support inflammation management [PMID 29589775]
+- Cryotherapy sessions post-training to reduce delayed-onset muscle soreness (DOMS) and support inflammation management

-- Infrared sauna + red light therapy on off-days to support cardiovascular adaptation and reduce muscle protein breakdown [PMID 32989898]
+- Infrared sauna + red light therapy on off-days to support cardiovascular adaptation and reduce muscle protein breakdown

-- PEMF therapy to enhance sleep quality and cellular recovery [PMID 30402288]
+- PEMF therapy to enhance sleep quality and cellular recovery

-- Float tank sessions for parasympathetic nervous system downregulation, cortisol reduction, and mental recovery—critical for training adherence [PMID 31327066]
+- Float tank sessions for parasympathetic nervous system downregulation, cortisol reduction, and mental recovery—critical for training adherence

-This integrated approach is why high-performance athletes and executives over 40 in the Clear Lake and Friendswood area choose physician-advised wellness centers rather than standard gyms.
+This integrated approach is why high-performance athletes and executives over 40 in the Clear Lake and Friendswood area choose evidence-based wellness centers rather than standard gyms.
 Recovery is not optional; it is the limiting factor in results.

 The Gym-Floor Trainer Model (and Why It Falls Short)